niru17/Complexity-Analysis-of-Sorting-Algorithms/README.md

 Usage:

-Home Page
+--Home Page
-Enter the desired length of the array.
+1. Enter the desired length of the array.
-Select a sorting algorithm from the dropdown menu.
+2. Select a sorting algorithm from the dropdown menu.
-Click "Submit" to see the sorted array and execution time.
+3. Click "Submit" to see the sorted array and execution time.
-Comparison Page
+--Comparison Page
-Enter the desired length of the array.
+1. Enter the desired length of the array.
-Click "Compare" to see a comparison of execution times for all supported sorting algorithms.
+2.Click "Compare" to see a comparison of execution times for all supported sorting algorithms.